show all planting questions

-We encourage you to follow these simple steps when planting your trees:
+We encourage you to follow these simple steps when you're ready to plant your trees:

 - Select your site:

-Prepare the area - remove any grass or weeds within a 30cm (12 inch) radius of where you'll be planting your tree.
+Prepare the area - remove any grass or weeds within at least a 30cm (12 inch) radius of where you'll be planting your tree.
+If the soil is compacted, consider loosening it up by rototilling, cultivating, discing, or digging with hand tools.
+If you are planting a large number of trees, you may want to prepare your site a few days before you receive them.

 Dig your hole:

 - Make sure that your tree or shrub will have adequate room to grow.
-Buried services, powerlines, and other nearby objects may limit where you can plant your tree.
+Buried services, powerlines, other trees, and other nearby objects may limit where you can plant your trees.

-- Ensure that the soil isn't too wet or too dry for your specific species.
+- Ensure that the soil isn't too wet or too dry for your trees.

-- Be sure that the site receives sufficient sunshine.
+- Be sure that your site receives sufficient sunshine.

-Fertilize your tree [optional] - you may add bonemeal at the bottom of the hole to enhance growth.
+Amend your soil [optional] - you may add bonemeal at the bottom of the hole to enhance growth.
 Just add the amount prescribed on the package and mix it thoroughly with the soil at the bottom of your hole.
+You can also help your tree grow faster by mixing potting soil into your hole if the ground is particularly tough.
+If the soil is particularly dry, you can water the hole now.

-plant your tree - place the seedling in the hole with the stem standing straight up and with the root collar at ground level.
+Plant your tree - ensure the risk of major frosts is in the past (tip: do not plant your trees until people in your community are planting their gardens).
+Likewise, do not attempt to plant a frozen seedling.
+Place the seedling in the hole with the stem standing straight up and with the root collar at ground level.

 - For bareroot stock, you'll need a hole big enough to ensure you can arrange the roots naturally in the hole (not curled around the bottom or pointing back at the surface).